DINFO-UniFI/RoofClassify/docs/usage/installation.md

 ## Requirements

-The plugin's logic is mainly based on well-known machine learning kit: [scikit-learn](https://scikit-learn.org/stable/).
-To work, the plugin needs it and it's quite a challenge to install it on QGIS for Windows, which uses it's own Python interpreter.
+The plugin's logic is mainly based on a well-known machine learning kit: [scikit-learn](https://scikit-learn.org/stable/).
+To work, the plugin needs it and it's quite a challenge to install it on QGIS for Windows, because it uses its own Python interpreter.

-To make it easier for the Windows end-users, we do our best to embed the depencies within the released version of the plugin, inside the `embedded_external_libs`.
+To make it easier for Windows end-users, we did our best to embed the depencies within the released version of the plugin, inside the `embedded_external_libs` folder.

 Technically, the plugin tries to:

 1. import Scikit-nearn from the Python interpreter used by QGIS (system on Linux, specific on Windows)
-1. adds `embedded_external_libs` to the `PYTHONPATH` and then import Scikit-Learn from it
+1. add `embedded_external_libs` to the `PYTHONPATH` and then import Scikit-Learn from it

 **BUT** there are some caveats because